Alfredo Stroessner: Legacy

 Anti-Stroessner graffiti in Asunción.
 The text reads, "No forgiveness to the dictator.
 No to silence".
 (Ningún perdón al dictador.
 No al silencio.)

 Stroessner was the second-longest serving leader of a Latin American country.
-His 35 year dictatorship was surpassed in length by only Fidel Castro's rule of Cuba.
+His 35-year dictatorship was surpassed in length by only Fidel Castro's rule of Cuba.
 It was also the longest-lived dictatorship in South America.
 Even after Stroessner's rule, the Colorado Party has continually held the presidency of Paraguay, with the exception of from 2008 to 2013, following the election of Fernando Lugo.
 The social scientist Antonio Soljancic has argued that this is because, although Stroessner was removed from power, "he left a legacy that no one has tried to bury".
 Many public schools avoid historical discussions of the Stroessner dictatorship, and many still feature plaques paying tribute to him as of 2024.

 Mario Abdo Benítez, a member of Colorado Party who served as the president of Paraguay from 2018 to 2023, was the son of Stroessner's personal secretary.
-Journalist Isabel Debre expressed the view that Abdo Benítez's election to the presidency in 2018 was when Storessner's enduring influence was "never more obvious" due to this connection.
+Journalist Isabel Debre expressed the view that Abdo Benítez's election to the presidency in 2018 was when Stroessner's enduring influence was "never more obvious" due to this connection.
 Abdo Benítez has opined that Stroessner "did much for the country" (hizo mucho por el país), but voiced his disapproval of Stroessner's human rights violations.
 In a similar vein, current President Santiago Peña, in statements made in May 2023, downplayed the authoritarian nature of the Stroessner period, referring to it as a period of "human rights deficit," but with positive externalities associated with political stability and resilience in the face of regional crises.
 Peña avoided openly describing it as a dictatorship, suggesting that its historical legacy requires a balanced reading.

 According to a 2022 poll by the Centro Estratégico Latinoamericano de Geopolítica (Latin American Strategic Centre for Geopolitics) of who Paraguayans viewed as their best president of the past three decades, Stroessner was the answer of 14.4% of respondents, above President Nicanor Duarte, but below Presidents Lugo and Horacio Cartes.

 Stroessner's supporters are known as "Stronistas", and they refer to him as "El Único Líder" (The Only Leader).
 Every year, nostalgic Stronistas celebrate the anniversary of Stroessner's birth.
 His supporters have asserted that "another Stroessner" is needed to govern modern Paraguay, and that his was a time of security and stability.